HamishONE/cs302_java/README.md

 #### Build instructions

+* Check that the JAVA_HOME environment variable is set to a valid Java 8 JDK location
+* On the university linux system (UG2/3) this should only be an issue with custom `.bashrc` files
+	* If necessary, run `export JAVA_HOME=/usr/lib/jvm/jdk8`
 * Run the game: `gradle run`
 * Run the tests: `gradle test`

 ##### Note for systems other than the university linux system:

 * Gradle and Java 8 including JavaFX are required.
+* On some systems sounds will not work correctly without an mp3 codec installed.
-* If you do not have Gradle installed you can replace 'gradle' with 'gradlew'.
+* If you do not have Gradle installed you can replace `gradle` with `gradlew`.
 This will download the correct version of gradle for you from the internet.
 On linux `chmod +x gradlew` will be required.
 * Gradle will connect to Maven Central to download JUnit as required.